About Us

 2. Start small, think big

 These entrepreneurs began with small, manageable steps before scaling up.
-They tested their ideas quickly whether by serving one neighbourhood, offering a single product, or reaching a few customers.
+They tested their startup ideas quickly whether by serving one neighbourhood, offering a single product, or reaching a few customers.
 They tracked their progress, gathered feedback, and made improvements.
 This approach helped them refine their business before expanding further.

 3. Digital-first approach